Group courses in Epsom, Surrey and Manchester OR train in your own home

 What you need to do now

-To book your training, you need to get in touch with Sue to discuss training dates.
-Do this by calling 01737 354654 or send a message here
+To book your training, you need to get in touch with Sue to discuss training dates or book using the on-line booking calendar.
+Or if you prefer call 01737 354654 or send a message here

 You will need to order your draping kit following your training.
 The drape sets has now been upgraded to a larger size, from 28 x 48 to 48 x 56cms which is a much better size for draping clients.You can find out about our draping kit Colour Analysis Drape kit